Józef Bohdan Zaleski

-Józef Bohdan Zaleski (14 February 1802 in Bohatyrka, Kiev guberniya – 31 March 1886 in Villepreux, near Paris) was a Polish Romantic poet.
-A friend of Adam Mickiewicz, Zaleski founded the "Ukrainian poetic school."
+Józef Bohdan Zaleski (14 February 1802 – 31 March 1886) was a Polish Romantic poet.
+A friend of Adam Mickiewicz, Zaleski founded the Ukrainian poetic school.

 Life

 Zaleski was a member of the secret patriotic organisation Związek Wolnych Polaków (1821); a participant of the November Uprising (1830–1831); a deputy of the Sejm (during the November Uprising 1830–1831); the co-founder (with Mickiewicz) of the religious brotherhood Towarzystwo Braci Zjednoczonych; and co-editor of a magazine, Nowa Polska.